dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

 $$return :: a \to M\ a$$
 $$bind :: M\ a \to (a \to M\ b) \to M\ b$$

-{>> Don't start a sentence with a lowercase function name.
-One way to fix it is to add "The function" before the function name. <<}

-$return$ takes a value of type $a$ and returns a monadic computation that just returns that value and does not do anything else. $bind$ takes a monadic computation that can produce a value of type $a$ and a function that can consume that value and give a computation of type $M\ b$.
+The $return$ operation takes a value of type $a$ and returns a monadic computation that just returns that value and does not do anything else.
+The
+$bind$ operation takes a monadic computation that can produce a value of type
+$a$ and a function that can consume that value and give a computation of type
+$M\ b$.
 So, $bind$ gives a way to apply such a function to a computation of type $M\ a$ to get a computation of type $M\ b$.
-Since, $bind$ is very often used as an infix operator, it's type usually has the argument before the function.
+Since $bind$ is very often used as an infix operator, it's type usually has the argument before the function.

 Monad operations must satisfy the following three laws: